robertknight/rollup-cache/README.md

 ### Plugin caching options

 - `cacheDir` specifies a location to write cache files to. _Default: "node_modules/.cache/rollup-cache"_

+- `cachePlugins` specifies a list of plugins to cache. _Default:
+  `["babel", "commonjs", "node-resolve"]`._

+  It is recommended to only enable caching for "heavy" plugins that do a lot of work.
+Caching may not work for all plugins.

 - `dependencies` is a list of file paths whose contents should be used to determine whether to reuse cached results from previous builds.
 If any of these